angry-tony/A-collection-of-OSS-tools/README.md

 * [Rackerlabs](https://github.com/rackerlabs) - Rackspace's OSS tools, hosted on GitHub
 * [rcron](https://code.google.com/p/rcron/) - cron redundancy and failover, ensures a job will only run on the "active" machine
 * [Request Tracker](http://www.bestpractical.com/rt/) - Bug tracking, help desk ticketing, customer service, workflow processes, change management and more
-* [Snappy](https://github.com/google/snappy) - Compression that aims for very high speed and reasonable compression, by Google
 * [supervisord](http://supervisord.org/) - Process control, kinda like an init replacement but not really
 * [Synergy](http://synergy-project.org/) - Share a single keyboard and mouse with multiple physical computers
 * [sysadmin-util](https://github.com/skx/sysadmin-util) - A collection of small but useful utilities
 * [Tools of the Trade](https://github.com/cjbarber/ToolsOfTheTrade) - Massive list of SaaS, via Hacker News
-* [Unix Rosetta Stone](http://bhami.com/rosetta.html) - The one and only resource for a mixed Linux/Unix environment
 * [watchr](https://github.com/mynyml/watchr) - Monitor a directory tree and kick off a script when a file changes, written in Ruby
-* [zopfli](https://code.google.com/p/zopfli/) - Much slower than zlib but (almost) always compresses better